Nehonix-Team/ret-compiler/SECURITY.md

 3. **Impact Assessment**: Potential security impact and affected components
 4. **Proof of Concept**: Code example demonstrating the vulnerability (if applicable)
 5. **Suggested Fix**: If you have ideas for remediation (optional)
-6. **Environment**: Fortify Schema version, Node.js version, TypeScript version
+6. **Environment**: ReliantType version, Node.js version, TypeScript version

 ### Response Timeline